Skip to content

 Ford Motor Company

 Ford founded the Ford Motor Company in 1903.
-At the time, “horseless carriages” were very expensive and owned by only a wealthy few.
+At the time, “horseless carriages” were expensive and owned by only a wealthy few.
 Ford’s dream was to build an automobile cheap enough for the average person to own, enabling his company to profit.

 Ford now had a new problem.
 How could he increase the production rate of the Model T without raising the price?